tarantool/doc/doc/reference/configuration/cfg_replication.rst

         ...

     Now we can use the replica.
-    For example, we may do inserts into the local space:
+    For example, we can do inserts into the local space:

     .. code-block:: tarantool